qalle2/nes-kallepaint/README.md

 ### Attribute edit mode
 ![attribute edit mode](snap2.png)

-This mode looks like the paint mode except that the cursor is a large blinking square (4&times;4 pixels).
+This mode looks like the paint mode except that the cursor is a large blinking square.

 Buttons:
 * up/down/left/right: move cursor
 * B/A: decrement/increment subpalette at cursor (0/1/2/3)
 * select: switch to palette edit mode
+* start: unused

 Note: changing the subpalette has no visible effect if the selected square only contains the first color of a subpalette.
 (That color is shared between all subpalettes.)

 ### Palette edit mode
 ![palette edit mode](snap3.png)

-The palette editor is a small black window at the bottom right corner of the screen.
+The palette editor is a black window at the bottom right corner of the screen.

 Indicators:
 * `P`: number of subpalette being edited (`0`&ndash;`3`)
 * `C`: NES color number of selected color in hexadecimal (`00`&ndash;`3F`); the first digit roughly corresponds to brightness (dark/light) and the second one to hue (red/green/etc.)
-* colored squares: colors in selected subpalette
+* colored squares: colors in selected subpalette (topmost = first)
 * blinking cursor: highlights the color being edited

 Buttons: